-Presents a broad survey of human culture including the study of human society, language, religion, political and economic organization, with examples drawn from contemporary preliterate, peasant, and urban societies.
+This class presents a broad survey of human culture including the study of human social organization, language, kinship, food getting, art, religion, political and economic organization, and culture change with examples drawn from contemporary preliterate, peasant, and urban societies.

-105 PREHISTORIC PEOPLES (3) UC:CSU
+105 Prehistoric Peoples (3) UC:CSU

-This course surveys world prehistory from the appearance of anatomically modern humans to the development of urbanization.
-Traces the process and sequence of human cultural development around the globe, including Europe, the Americas, the South Pacific, Africa, and Asia.
-Students survey world prehistory from the appearance of anatomically modern humans to the development of urbanization.
+Surveys world prehistory from the appearance of anatomically modern humans to the development of urbanization.
 Traces the process and sequence of human cultural development around the globe, including Europe, the Americas, the South Pacific, Africa, and Asia.